My Work

 Working with clay can be a form of therapy, it possesses an ability to ground the maker ...

-No words need be spoken, just connecting to your hands and feeling the clay is enough to bring you right back into your body, and the present moment.
+No words need be spoken, connecting to your hands and feeling the clay is enough to bring you right into the present moment.

 My hope is that Guests of the Studio will feel welcome and relaxed.
 Connect to their own creativity, to the clay and to each other, and to create something that will be used and cherished.